ishafiul/mrt_reader_flutter/packages/mrt_card_reader/README.md

 #### Properties

+- `fixedHeader`: Raw header data from the card's data block.
-- `timestamp`: Timestamp of when the transaction occurred.
+- `timestamp`: Timestamp of when the transaction occurred (YYYY-MM-DD HH:MM).
+- `transactionType`: Transaction type in hexadecimal format.
 - `fromStation`: Name of the origin station (or top-up location).
 - `toStation`: Name of the destination station (may be empty for top-ups).
-- `balance`: Card balance after this transaction (in local currency).
+- `balance`: Card balance after this transaction (in paisa, Taka * 100).
-- `cost`: Cost of the journey or amount topped up (in local currency).
+- `cost`: Cost of the journey or amount topped up (in paisa, null if unknown).
+- `trailing`: Trailing data from the card's data block.
 - `isTopup`: Whether this transaction represents a top-up rather than a journey.

+#### Methods

+- `copyWith({...})`: Creates a copy with updated fields.
+- `toMap()`: Converts to a map for serialization.
+- `fromMap(Map<String, dynamic>)`: Factory constructor to create from a map.
+- `toString()`: Returns a string representation.

+### Exception Types

+The package provides typed exceptions for better error handling:

+- `MrtException`: Base exception class
+- `NfcNotAvailableException`: NFC not available or disabled
+- `InvalidCardException`: Invalid or unsupported card
+- `DataCorruptionException`: Corrupted or unreadable card data
+- `NfcTimeoutException`: Reading operation timed out
+- `SessionAlreadyActiveException`: Session already in progress

+## Troubleshooting

+### Common Issues

+**NFC not available**: Ensure NFC is enabled in device settings and the device supports NFC.

+**Card reading timeout**: Increase the timeout duration or check card proximity.

+**Invalid card errors**: Ensure you're using a valid Dhaka MRT Line 6 card (FeliCa card).

+**Data corruption**: Card may be damaged or incompatible with the reader.

 ## Contributing